Loperamide

 Who can I talk to if I have questions?

 If you have any questions about the information in this leaflet please discuss them with your health care provider.
-They can access more detailed medical and scientific information from www.uktis.org
+They can access more detailed medical and scientific information from www.uktis.org.

 How can I help to improve drug safety information for pregnant women in the future?

-Our online reporting system allows women with a current or previous pregnancy to create a digitally secure ‘my bumps record’.
-You will be asked to enter information about your health, whether or not you take any medicines, and your pregnancy outcome.
+Our online reporting system (MyBump Portal) allows women who are currently pregnant to create a secure record of their pregnancy, collected through a series of questionnaires.
+You will be asked to enter information about your health, whether or not you take any medicines, your pregnancy outcome and your child's development.
 You can update your details at any time during pregnancy or afterwards.
 This information will help us better understand how medicines affect the health of pregnant women and their babies.
-Please visit https://www.medicinesinpregnancy.org/Login/ to register.
+Please visit the MyBump Portal to register.

 General information